TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

    .. method:: remove(subelement)

-      Removes *subelement* from the element.
+      Removes *subelement* kutoka the element.
 Unlike the find\* methods this method compares elements based on the instance identity, not on tag value or contents.